What is SARSAT?

 Why do you refer to beacons as “406 MHz emergency beacons”?

-An EPIRB is an emergency position-indicating radio beacon.
+An EPIRB is an emergency position-indicating radio beacon used in maritime watercraft.
 It is a device that can be automatically or manually activated to transmit a distress signal to a satellite.
 EPIRBs that activate automatically typically have a hydro-static release mechanism that allows the beacon to release from its bracket, float to the surface and start transmitting.
 The beacon, along with the bracket, has to sink to approximately 3 meters before it will activate automatically.
 This should be taken into account when mounting an automatic type EPIRB.

-An ELT is an emergency locator transmitter.
+An ELT is an emergency locator transmitter used in aircraft.
 It is a device that can be automatically or manually activated to transmit a distress signal to a satellite.
 ELTs that activate automatically typically have a “G” or gravity switch that triggers the ELT when it senses that a crash has occurred.

 A PLB is a personal locator beacon designed to be carried by an individual.
 They can only be activated manually.
 PLBs can be used by people operating in remote areas.